ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 Please see this video on YouTub to walk you through the solution - https://www.youtube.com/watch?v=oWyDJmDDFfU

+Alternatively please review the flow map.pdf file included in the repository to manually create the flow.

 ### Update the flow to point to the SharePoint document library

 The Flow has 6 major sections to it.
 They comprise of sections to update the following tables in the Excel file, and each section is broadly similar.